 Meet up in Shiraz, the birthplace of the great Persian poets Hafez and Sa'di, for a tour briefing and welcome dinner.

-Explore Shiraz city by seeing some of the highlights including Eram Garden, Jahan Nama garden and tombs of the famed poets, visit the Zand complex which includes a fortress, Vakil Mosque and the bustling bazaar.
-After the tour our night will be spent outside the gate of Persepolis where is close to the site in the morning.
+Explore Shiraz highlights including Eram Garden, Jahan Nama Garden, and tombs of famed poets, then visit the Zand complex.
+After the tour, our night will be spent outside the gate of Persepolis.

-We visit the remnants of Persepolis, once the richest city on earth.
-Founded by Darius I in 518 BCE, the king of kings created an impressive palace complex adorned in gold and silver, ivory, and precious stones.
-In 330 BCE, Burned to the ground by Alexander the Great the spectacular ruins still reveal the glory of the Achaemenid Empire.
-We cycle from Persepolis towards Doroodzan and find our campsite.
+We visit Persepolis, once the richest city on earth, with amazing spectac-ular ruins that still reveal the glory of the Achaemenid Empire.
+We cycle from Persepolis to Doroodzan and our campsite.

-Today is a full day of riding to Boragh Gorge, the valley of the Polvar River, with the remains of 130 ancient settlements.
-The landscape here is varied and the terrain involves some climbing on our bikes to our campsite.
+A full day riding to Boragh Gorge, with the remains of 130 ancient settlements.
+The landscape here is varied, and the terrain involves some climbing on our bikes to our campsite.

-As heading into the mountains, a transfer will take us to the town of Aspas, situated at the altitude of 2362 m.
-We will have one long climb at 30km mark for 5 km before our check-in to the town of Eqlid, one of the highest Iranian cities at 2250 m.
+We transfer towards the mountains and the town of Aspas.
+We have one long climb at 30 km for 5 km to the town of Eqlid, one of the highest Iranian cities at 2,250 m.

-Today we will be cycling through the desert and on an old caravan road.
-We'll pass a few villages but for most of the ride the stark beauty of sand and sky will be our companion.
-We overnight at Zein al din Caravansary, one of 999 such inns that were built during the reign of Shah Abbas I to provide facilities to travelers.
-It will be a unique experience to stay in such a historical place on the Silk Road.
+We cycle through the desert and on an old caravan road.
+We pass a few villages, but most of the ride is against the stark beauty of sand and sky.
+We overnight at Zein al din Caravansary, one of 999 such inns that built during the reign of Shah Abbas I.

-Transfer out and start riding on the old road to Varzaneh, known for a weaving centre.
-About 12 km west of the town we ride by the ancient Ghoortan citadel which has survived natural disasters and many wars for thousands of years.
-The last part continues through the dry desert area to Qehi where we overnight at the 350-year-old house.
+Transfer out and bike on the old road to Varzaneh, a weaving centre.
+We then ride by the ancient Ghoortan citadel that survived for thousands of years.
+The last leg continues through the dry Qehi desert area to our overnight at a 350-year-old house.

-We have a short morning cycle as we aren't far from Isfahan, a former capital of Persia and now Iran's third largest city.
-After lunch we'll have a city tour to see why so many people have called this the most beautiful city in the world.
+We have a short morning cycle as we aren't far from Isfahan.
+After lunch, we tour the city, called the most beautiful city in the world.

-Free day to continue exploring Isafahan.
-Visit the Cheehel Sotoon Palace, Fri mosque, Armenian church and the many historical bridges.
+Continue exploring Isafahan on your rest day.
+Visit the Cheehel Sotoon Palace, Fri mosque, Armenian church, and the many historic bridges.

-A short ride for today so as to have enough time to explore the alleys of Abyaneh and meet the colourful people.
-Once coming down from the amazing downhill 1,300 metres the cycling will end in the desert at an eco resort and organic farm.
+It’s a short ride to have enough time to explore Abyaneh.
+An amazing downhill cycle ends in the desert at an eco-resort and organic farm.

-Riding from our overnight to the town of Kashan, known for the production of high quality pottery and tiles.
-After lunch we'll take a look around some of historical mansions, the Fin garden and of course the bazaar.
+Riding from our overnight to Kashan, known for high-quality pottery and tiles.
+After lunch, we look around some of historic mansions, the Fin Gar-den, and, of course, the bazaar.

-For our last day of cycling we ride directly from the hotel on another old road.
-It will be a flat ride as we head to Qom, considered the second religious city of Persia.
-After lunch we'll pack up the bikes and transfer for two hours to Tehran.
+We ride directly from the hotel on another old road.
+It is a flat ride to Qom, the second religious city of Persia.
+After lunch, we pack up and transfer for two hours to Tehran.

-We'll provide one group transfer to the airport for your departure flight.
+One group transfer takes everyone to the airport for departure flights.